ciuiseb/aoc-xmas-finder/README.md

 # XMAS Pattern Finder Visualization
-A visualization tool for the Advent of Code 2023, Day 4 "Ceres Search" puzzle, built with Kotlin and Compose Desktop.
+A visualization tool for the Advent of Code 2024, Day 4 "Ceres Search" puzzle, built with Kotlin and Compose Desktop.

 ## Problem Description
-From Advent of Code 2023, Day 4 challenges you to find all occurrences of "XMAS" in a word search grid.
-The interesting twist is:
+From Advent of Code 2023, Day 4 challenges you to find all occurrences of "XMAS" in a word search grid, keeping in mind that:
 - Words can be horizontal, vertical, or diagonal
 - Words can be written forwards or backwards
 - Words can overlap with other occurrences